FAQ

 How do I upload and download a Docker image locally?

-Requirements: Make sure your Desktop App is installed and Docker is configured.
+Using terminal commands instead?
+Make sure your Fly App is installed and Docker is configured.
+Include your Fly subdomain in the image path:

 # Upload